Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Environments

 where $C_L$ and $C_D$ denote lift and drag coefficients, respectively, and averaging is performed over the actuation interval $T_{\mathrm{act}}$.
 The reference value corresponds to the uncontrolled baseline.

 \paragraph{Actuation} Actuation is implemented using surface-mounted synthetic jet actuators placed on top of the airfoil~\cite{garcia-arxiv25}.
 A zero-net mass flux is enforced.
-As in previous environments, the raw RL control signal is temporally filtered using exponential smoothing to ensure physically consistent actuation.
+As in the cylinder environment, the raw RL control signal is temporally filtered using exponential smoothing to ensure physically consistent actuation with $\alpha = 0.1$.

 \paragraph{Observations} Observations follow the definition for the cylinder flow with sensor locations as shown in Figure~\ref{fig:app:envs:airfoil}.
 As the 3D case is extended similarly to the cylinder, we only visualize the 2D case.